 "Lately, the group Citywater has been keen on embracing the work of Sacramentan and New York-based composer Sunny Knable.
 And it was with the premiere of his "Music of the Rails" that this bright sextet offered up its greatest charms on Sunday... it was an impressive work whose music offered up sparks of color and inventiveness."

 M A R

 Featuring Scott Pool, Natsuki Fukasawa, Stefanie Izzo, Elizabeth Pitcairn, Barbara Podgurski, Parhelion Trio, Cabrini Trio

 Weill Hall at Carnegie Hall

 Friday, April 3, 2020

 The Garden Players premieres "So Far From Home" a musical for children with music by Sunny Knable, script/lyrics by Betina Hershey, Forest Hills, NY

 N E W S

-Knable's second composition album, "Song of the Redwood-Tree: The Bassoon Works of Sunny Knable" will be released on MSR Classics in 2020.
+Knable's second composition album, "Song of the Redwood-Tree: The Bassoon Works of Sunny Knable" was released on MSR Classics in 2020.